cagdasozer/eRehber-.Net-Core-6-With-Web-API/README.md

 <h3>
  🌟 Project Description
-In this project, it is aimed to create a simple phone book application by designing a structure with web services to be used by web or mobile applications. <br>
+In this project, it is aimed to create a simple phone book application by designing a structure with web services to be used by web or mobile applications.
+In this project, it was written considering the layered architectural structure and SOLID principles.
+Added FluentValidation support for Validation and Autofac support for IoC.
+You can download the project to your computer and run it after "migration". <br>
 </h3>

 ➡️ ASP.Net Web API is used. <br>